abbasnikbakht/otp-resources/README.md

 │   └── 17031.geojson (buffered boundary of the $GEOID county)
 ├── osm
-│   ├── north-america-latest.osm.pbf (Geofabrik download of the North America OSM file) │   └── tag_extract.pbf (OSM file with specific tags, see docker/misc/osm_tags.txt for a list of included tags) └── shapefiles
+│   ├── north-america-latest.osm.pbf (Geofabrik download of the North America OSM file) │   ├── tag_extract_all.pbf (OSM file with all tags for highway, cycleway, sidewalk, and busway; used for TRANSIT and WALK modes)
+│   └── tag_extract_car.pbf (OSM file with highway and only specific tags, see misc/osm_tags_car.txt for list; used for CAR mode)
+└── shapefiles
     ├── blocks
     │   ├── tl_2010_17_tabblock10.dbf (TIGER block shapefile DBF containing lat/lon centroid)